intermine/im-docs/docs/intermine/upgrade.md

 ~/git/intermine-scripts/gradle-migration/data-sources $ ./migrateBioSources.sh ~/git/flymine-bio-sources
 ```

-Run this command to put your sources on the classpath and therefore available to the database build:
+Run this command to put your sources on the classpath and therefore, available to the database build:

 ```text
 # not part of the upgradle process.
 You will install every time you make a change